 Baby: Your baby is still just a glimmer in your eye.
 It’s difficult to know exactly when conception occurred, so doctors calculate your due date from the beginning of your last menstrual cycle.
 That’s right -- for calculation purposes, you’re “pregnant” before you even conceive!

-Tip for the Week: Make sure you've scheduled a preconception visit with your ob-gyn to determine risks of genetic diseases and environmental hazards as well as learn about necessary lifestyle changes to ensure a healthy pregnancy and baby.
+Tip for the Week: Make sure you've scheduled a preconception visit with your OB-GYN to determine risks of genetic diseases and environmental hazards as well as learn about necessary lifestyle changes to ensure a healthy pregnancy and baby.
 Most important, make sure you've started taking 0.4 milligrams, or 400 micrograms, of folic acid a day.
 Folic acid taken a few months before conception has been shown to dramatically reduce such neural tube defects as spina bifida.

 Baby: Congratulations!
 If your egg and your partner's sperm have joined successfully, your embryo is really there, although it's very small -- about the size of the head of a pin.
 It doesn't look like a fetus or baby; it's just a group of about 100 cells multiplying and growing rapidly.
 The outer layer of cells will become the placenta, and the inner layer will become the embryo.

 Mom-to-be: You won't notice any changes in your body at this point.
 Remember, you haven't even missed your period yet.
+But hormones are signaling your body to stop the menstruation process and support your pregnancy.

 Tip for the Week: Can't wait to find out?
 Take a home pregnancy test.
 They're about as reliable as a urine test or blood test done in the doctor's office -- and you get results immediately.
 To ensure accuracy, read the directions carefully and make sure all the supplies you use are clean.